Tencent Music IPO is currently valued at $21.3 billion

 “The pricing is primarily due to weak general market sentiment.
 The secondary reason is market skepticism about market streaming platforms, due to poor experience with Spotify, which is below its IPO price.”

-Adding to $8 billion raised in the U.S., it is the highest amount since 2014, when Alibaba Group Holding Ltd. priced the IPO at a record $25 billion.
+Adding to $8 billion raised in the U.S., it is the highest amount since 2014, when Alibaba Group Holding Ltd. priced the IPO at a record of $25 billion.

 By deal valuation, Tencent Music’s U.S. IPO is the fourth largest among other Chinese firms this year.
-Leading the queue is iQiyi Inc, a video streaming company with $2.4 billion listing, followed by online group discounter Pinduoduo Inc at $1.6 billion and vehicle maker NIO Inc at $1.15 billion.
+Leading the queue is iQiyi Inc, a video streaming company with $2.4 billion listings, followed by online group discounter Pinduoduo Inc at $1.6 billion and vehicle maker NIO Inc at $1.15 billion.